amitsaha/echorand.me/content/posts/dmwp-and-ai-notes.md

 This is just a post to commemorate this time in history and in a bizarre twist, me being part of it.

-Off late, I have realized, I don't like vibe coding, because my goal is to write code, the process of it, not the end result.
+Off late, I have realized, I don't like an "agent" doing my software work.
+My goal is to write code, the process of it, not the end result.
 Sure, I like the end result, but it appears my dopamine hit is in the process.
 Also, my brain can't handle all the interruptions and context switches.
+So, I continue to craft it by hand, faultering, writing bad code.
+But it's atleast code I know how to handle and manage next time I need to do something with it.

 I use Chatgpt, gemini and friends as a more efficient form of stackoverflow searches, mostly.